Semidefinite Programs at Finite Fermion Density: Algorithm

 These first three bases are of course inspired by terms found in the Hamiltonian of \eq{hamiltonian}.
 The final basis, termed C1, adds to H2 the $L$ operators of the form $c^\dagger(x) c(x+1) c^\dagger(x+2) c(x+2)$, and their complex conjugates.
 The size of this largest basis is $8L + 1$.

 To check the correctness of these methods, Figure~\ref{fig:check} provides a comparison on a $10$-site lattice with ground state energy information obtained by exact diagonalization of the Hamiltonian.
 The left panel shows the ground-state energy bound proven via SDP.
 Although the bound itself is not meaningful, an estimate of the integral of number density between two chemical potentials may be obtained from the difference of energies at those values of $\mu$.
+(The extra term proportional to $\mu$ ensures that the Fermi sea is not counted in the estimated fermion number.)
 Alternatively, the right panel compares the estimated fermion number to the exact result.
 For all four bases, the energy bounds are seen to lie below (or on) the exact value, as they should.

 Moreover, significant convergence towards the true value is seen as the basis is expanded.
 On this lattice, the largest basis (C1) has 81 elements.
 By comparison, a complete basis of operators on the $1024$ states would require $2^{20}$ operators.